-- (48) ENROLLEE shall mean an individual eligible for and enrolled in the TennCare program or in any Tennessee federal Medicaid waiver program approved by the Secretary of the US Department of Health and Human Services pursuant to Sections 1115 or 1915 of the Social Security Act.
-As concerns MCC compliance with these rules, the term only applies to those individuals for whom the MCC has received at least one day's prior written or electronic notice from the TennCare Bureau of the individual's assignment to the MCC. - (49) ENROLLMENT shall mean the process by which a TennCare-eligible person becomes enrolled in TennCare. - (50) ESCORT shall mean an individual who accompanies an enrollee to receive a medically necessary service.
+- (42)(37) ENROLLEE shall mean an individual eligible for and enrolled in the TennCare program or in any Tennessee federal Medicaid waiver program approved by the Secretary of the US Department of Health and Human Services pursuant to Sections 1115 or 1915 of the Social Security Act.
+As concerns MCC compliance with these rules, the term only applies to those individuals for whom the MCC has received at least one day's prior written or electronic notice from the TennCare Bureau of the individual's assignment to the MCC. - (43)(38) ENROLLMENT shall mean the process by which a TennCare-eligible person becomes enrolled in TennCare. - (44)(39) ESCORT shall mean an individual who accompanies an enrollee to receive a medically necessary service.
 For the purpose of determining whether an individual may qualify as an escort who may be transported without cost to the enrollee as a covered TennCare benefit, the following criteria apply: - (a) Any person over the age of twelve (12) selected by the enrollee; - (b) Any person under the age of twelve (12) is presumed to be too young to serve as an escort.
-At the time of request for transportation, this presumption can be overcome by specific facts provided by the enrollee, which would demonstrate to a reasonable person that the proposed escort could in fact be of assistance to the enrollee; and - (c) Any person under the age of six (6) is excluded in all cases from the role of escort. - (51) FAMILY shall mean that as defined in the rules of the Tennessee Department of Human Services found at 1240-01-03 and 1240-01-04, Family Assistance Division, and 1240-03-03, Division of Medical Services. - (52) FEDERAL FINANCIAL PARTICIPATION (FFP) shall mean the Federal Government's share of a state's expenditure under the Title XIX Medicaid Program. - (53) FINAL AGENCY ACTION shall mean the resolution of an appeal by the TennCare Bureau or an initial decision on the merits of an appeal by an impartial administrative judge or hearing officer when such initial decision is not modified or overturned by the TennCare Bureau.
-Final agency action shall be treated as binding for purposes of these rules. - (54) FRAUD shall mean an intentional deception or misrepresentation made by a person who knows or should have known that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes fraud under applicable federal or state law.

-- (55) GRAND DIVISIONS shall mean the three (3) distinct geographic areas of the State of Tennessee, known as Eastern, Middle, and Western, as designated in Tennessee Code Annotated § 4-1-201. - (56) GROUP HEALTH INSURANCE shall mean an employee welfare benefit plan to the extent that the plan provides medical care to employees or their dependents (as defined under the terms of the plan) directly through insurance reimbursement mechanism.
+At the time of request for transportation, this presumption can be overcome by specific facts provided by the enrollee, which would demonstrate to a reasonable person that the proposed escort could in fact be of assistance to the enrollee; and - (c) Any person under the age of six (6) is excluded in all cases from the role of escort. - (45)(40) FAMILY shall mean that as defined in the rules of the Tennessee Department of Human Services found at 1240-01-03 and 1240-01-04, Family Assistance Division, and 1240-03-03, Division of Medical Services. - (46)(41) FEDERAL FINANCIAL PARTICIPATION (FFP) shall mean the Federal Government's share of a state's expenditure under the Title XIX Medicaid Program. - (47)(42) FINAL AGENCY ACTION shall mean the resolution of an appeal by the TennCare Bureau or an initial decision on the merits of an appeal by an impartial administrative judge or hearing officer when such initial decision is not modified or overturned by the TennCare Bureau.
+Final agency action shall be treated as binding for purposes of these rules. - (48)(43) FRAUD shall mean an intentional deception or misrepresentation made by a person who knows or should have known that the deception could result in some unauthorized benefit to himself or some other person.
+It includes any act that constitutes fraud under applicable federal or state law. - (49)(44) GRAND DIVISIONS shall mean the three (3) distinct geographic areas of the State of Tennessee, known as Eastern, Middle, and Western, as designated in Tennessee Code Annotated § 4-1-201. - (50)(45) GROUP HEALTH INSURANCE shall mean an employee welfare benefit plan to the extent that the plan provides medical care to employees or their dependents (as defined under the terms of the plan) directly through insurance reimbursement mechanism.
 This definition includes those types of health insurance found in the Health Insurance Portability And Accountability Act of 1996, as amended, definition of creditable coverage (with the exception that the 50 or more participants criteria does not apply), which includes Medicare and TRICARE.
 Health insurance benefits obtained through COBRA are included in this definition.
-It also covers group health insurance available to an individual through membership in a professional organization or a school. - (57) HANDICAPPING MALOCCLUSION shall mean a malocclusion which causes one of the following medical conditions: - (a) A nutritional deficiency that has proven non-responsive to medical treatment without orthodontic treatment.
-The nutritional deficiency must have been diagnosed by a qualified treating physician and must have been documented in the qualified treating physician's progress notes.
-The progress notes that document the nutritional deficiency must predate the treating orthodontist's prior authorization request for orthodontics. - (b) A speech pathology that has proven non-responsive to speech therapy without orthodontic treatment.
-The speech pathology must have been diagnosed by a qualified speech therapist and must have been documented in the qualified speech therapist's progress notes.
-The progress notes that document the speech pathology must predate the treating orthodontist's prior authorization request for orthodontics. - (c) Laceration of soft tissue caused by a deep impinging overbite.
-Occasional cheek biting does not constitute laceration of soft tissue.
-Laceration of the soft tissue must be documented in the treating orthodontist's progress notes and must predate the treating orthodontist's prior authorization request for orthodontics.
+It also covers group health insurance available to an individual through membership in a professional organization or a school.